tonjakae/School_District_Analysis/README.md

 ## How is the school summary affected?

 ### Before scrubbed data:
-The overall passing percentage for Thomas High School was at 90%.
+The overall passing percentage for Thomas High School was at nearly 91%.

 ![image](https://user-images.githubusercontent.com/87340105/154782630-2944b6e0-6975-493c-884f-be7071a0d5dd.png)